 Ever Since, it has become one of the most famous Szechuan dishes in the world.
 Her original restaurant is now called Chenmapo Doufu Old Store 陈麻婆豆腐老店 and still operating in Chengdu..

-- 20g of chili bean paste (doubanjiang or 辣豆瓣酱)
+- 20 g chili bean paste doubanjiang or 辣豆瓣酱

-- 20g of fermented black beans (douchi or 豆豉), mashed it if you like
+- 20 g fermented black beans douchi or 豆豉, mashed it if you like

-- 1 tablespoon of spring onion cut into short pieces
+- 1 tablespoon scallion , cut into small pieces

 - Blanch the tofu in salted boiling water (1 liter of water with 10g of salt) over low heat for 2 minutes.
 Do not stir or move the tofu.

-- Drained the water from the tofu with a colander.
+- Drained the water from the tofu in a colander.
 Set aside.

 - Add the vegetable oil to the wok and stir-fry the beef until cooked.

-- Add the chili bean paste, fermented black bean, ginger, garlic and chili powder.
+Add the chili bean paste, fermented black bean, ginger, garlic, Sichuan peppercorn and chili powder.
 Stir-fry over medium heat until aromatic.

 - Add the stock.